Tom Hunting: Career

 Hunting is the only original member of Exodus left, although he departed from the band on two occasions.
 He first left the band due to an illness in 1989 and was replaced by John Tempesta, but returned in 1997 with Paul Baloff, Gary Holt, Rick Hunolt, and new bassist Jack Gibson for the Another Lesson in Violence tour.
 Hunting (along with Steve "Zetro" Souza, and Rick Hunolt) once again left Exodus in 2005, and was replaced with drummer Paul Bostaph, who had left Slayer when Dave Lombardo rejoined the band.
 Later, in 2007, Hunting rejoined the band when Bostaph left to rejoin Testament.
 He has said that he is great friends with Bostaph.

 Hunting has played on played on eight out of eleven of Exodus' studio albums: Bonded by Blood (1985), Pleasures of the Flesh (1987), Fabulous Disaster (1989), Tempo of the Damned (2004), The Atrocity Exhibition...
 Exhibit A (2007), Exhibit B: The Human Condition (2010), Blood In, Blood Out (2014) and Persona Non Grata (2021).
 He also appeared on the 2008 album Let There Be Blood, which is a re-recording of the entire Bonded by Blood album.

-Hunting has cited Creedence Clearwater Revival, John Bonham of Led Zeppelin, Keith Moon of The Who, Neil Peart of Rush, Michael Derosier of Heart, and Clive Burr of Iron Maiden as his main influences.
+Hunting has cited Creedence Clearwater Revival, John Bonham of Led Zeppelin, Keith Moon of The Who, Neil Peart of Rush, Clive Burr of Iron Maiden, and also Michael Derosier and Denny Carmassi, both of Heart, as his main influences.

+Hunting currently uses Yamaha drums, Meinl cymbals, Vic Firth drumsticks, Evans drumheads, and sE mics.
+He is also known for decking out his kick drum pedals with skateboard tape which he says helps prevent the pedals from getting too slippery with sweat and condensation during shows.